Who we are

 Since the founding in 2016, ERC Member States, Civil Society Organisations, and Multilateral Organisations have worked together to take action – through public pronouncements and diplomatic intervention – when we have witnessed LGBTI persons facing abuses and violations of their human rights.
 At the same time, we have welcomed the positive steps made by governments, legislatures, and courts around the world in combating discrimination and strengthening protections for the human rights of LGBTI persons.

-Since 2016 we have also expanded membership of the ERC, which now covers 42 Member States across Africa, Europe, Latin America, the Middle East, North America, and the Pacific.
+Since 2016 we have also expanded membership of the ERC, which now covers 44 Member States across Africa, Europe, Latin America, North America, Asia, and the Pacific.
 As members, they have confirmed their commitment to progressing LGBTI rights, both domestically and internationally, adhering to the founding principles and subsequent commitments of the ERC, and engaging in the work of the Coalition.

 Founding Principles